The excerpts below are from STRANGE AND STRANGER – THE WORLD OF STEVE DITKO – written by Blake Bell and published by Fantagraphics Books, 2008.

 When Doom and Dormammu make a pact to unleash an ancient threat known as the Bend Sinister upon reality – Doom sends Lucius Dilby, a young scientific mind hired to build a machine capable of accessing Dormammu’s Dark Dimension, to learn from him.
 Combining magic and technology, Lucius creates a robot, capable of flying and projecting dark energy. creature mixing of both magic and technology.

-Always the cunning strategist, Doom is quite aware that Strange might be the only one who could thwart his plans, so the robot is sent to his Sanctum Sanctorum and make him a prisoner as a sacrifice to enable the Bend Sinister to come to pass.
+Always the cunning strategist, Doom is quite aware that Strange might be the only one who could thwart his plans, so the robot is sent to his Sanctum Sanctorum and made a prisoner as a sacrifice to enable the Bend Sinister to come to pass.
 Still, the sorcerer sends out a mystical call for help, and it reaches Spider-Man; another proof of this possible connection between the characters.

 Once again, Rock and Roll proves itself to be a constant in the Spider-Man mythos.